kredar/kredar.github.io/_posts/2022-10-09-Top-Ten-Product-Manager-Must-Have-Skills.md

 ## 2. Leadership

 PMs are servant leaders, leading and persuading without authority.
 They inspire and motivate others to work towards a clear, compelling vision.
-They not only motivate product team members, but also provide thought leadership and mentorship to younger PMs and actively assist them in expanding and developing skills and knowledge.
+They motivate product team members, provide thought leadership and mentorship to younger PMs, and actively assist them in expanding and developing skills and knowledge.

 ## 3. Execution

 Execution (aka, getting **sh\*t** done) is another must-have skill for any Product Manager.
-Great PMs obsess about understanding the problem - they have a stubborn focus on understanding, refining, and articulating the problem (or opportunity) to the team.
+Great PMs obsess about understanding the problem - they stubbornly focus on understanding, refining, and articulating the problem (or opportunity) to the team.
 They think big but always start small to ship and learn faster from the small product increments.
-They focus not on features but on the whole customer experience.
+They focus on more than just features but on the whole customer experience.
 They keep the team aligned on vision, goals, and strategy, ensuring that team priorities are clear and trade-offs are well understood.
-Execution is not a one skill, but a collection of skills from problem discovery to marketing campaigns but it at the core of being great PM - Great PMs do whatever it takes to get sh*t done and deliver value to their users.
+Execution is not one skill but a collection of skills from problem discovery to marketing campaigns it is at the core of being a great PM - Great PMs do whatever it takes to get sh*t done and deliver value to their users.

 ## 4. Data Analytics and Customer insights